preston-werner-ventures/prestonwernerventures.com/notes/GOOD HUMANS: Introducing Tom Preston-Werner, hacker (and lockpicker) emeritus.md

 #### On climate change and philanthropy

-The core work of the charitable arm of PWV is not web development, however.
+The core work of the charitable arm of 128 Collective is not web development, however.
 The focus is climate change, and its difficult political reality, and by the way that’s demonstrably a much trickier problem than Tom or any other web guru is used to.

 One of the ideas behind this newsletter is to connect the tech industry with activists trying their best to put a dent in the planet’s carbon emissions, to somehow draw that crowd and their talents to the cause.
 Tom wants to attract more developers, programmers, engineers and entrepreneurs to get into the mix on climate, because he believes his industry tackles complex challenges in a much different way than governments or policy experts — even if it’s a difficult marriage to pull off.